Sheep farming in Ireland

 Ireland has almost 4 million sheep, most of which are farmed extensively, and it is a common sight to see sheep rambling over fields, mountain sides and valleys.
 In fact, there are a number of sheep that have gone feral, having broken free from their pastures.

 They are sent to slaughter between 5 and 8 months old.
+Just over 3 million were slaughtered in 2020.

 Key welfare issues